Likes

 Chris Marker, 1962.

-A 30-minute photo montage about a man searching for an image from his childhood.
-One of the best short films I’ve ever seen.
+A black-and-white photo montage about a man searching for an image from his childhood.
+It tells more in 30 minutes than other movies do in two hours.

 Sean Baker, 2017.